 5. They tend to move rapidly from one task to the next and with time become more unstable.

 7. Asking too many questions, not sitting still, or exhibiting repetitive behavior.

 8. They try to become invisible to avoid criticism and feelings of disappointment.

 9. Uncomfortable being social with other people or children.

 10. They become very suspicious and show signs of confusion and discomfort.

 11. Being unable to trust anyone.

 What do we need to understand?

 As humans, we need touch, hugs, and affection.
 Especially when we are growing up.
 Receiving criticism and zero affection can make a child feel unloved.
 As parents, it is essential to understand that no matter if the child was unwanted or if you were not prepared for it, the child must feel welcomed and loved all the same.
 Emotional affection is an essential need for a child just like eating or sleeping.

-If the child doesn’t receive love and affection while growing up, they never learn how to love or how love feels like.
-Since they never experienced love, they tend to always struggle with the depths of love.
+If the child doesn’t receive love and affection while growing up, they never learn how to love or even know how love feels.
+Since they never experienced love, they tend to always struggle with the meaning and feeling of love.